(Translate this site)

 Now that they thought I'd lost my mind, it was the perfect time for a little cold and calculated behavior.
 And more scare tactics.

-No way I was going to fly straight into a stronghold road block and have my way behind closed off.
-I needed some way to bust the posse up some more.
+No way was I going to fly straight into a stronghold road block and have my way behind closed off.
+Instead, I needed to bust the posse up some more.
 So I pulled off the road into a shallow hidey hole to make a few adjustments to Shadow and our preparations.
 It only took a few minutes, which I figured I had the luxury of at the moment.

 I had three self-contained pen-type marine flares on-board, in addition to my flare pistol and associated rounds.
 I firmly duct taped two of the pens to my driver's side door rear view mirror, and one to the passenger side.
 In the little elbow-like spot between mirrors and doors.
 All pointed ahead of the car.
 I tried to fix their aim a little high of level horizontal.
 Then I removed their screw caps, exposing their chain finger pull triggers.
 For this trick the pens seemed better than the pistol.

 I next made sure my .38 revolver, shot gun, and some extra ammo for both were handy for quick access.
 I loaded my long gun with two slugs from its stock sock supply, then with all six slugs from my vest supply.
-For any more slugs than that I'd have to dip into my onboard ammo box.
+For any more slugs than that, I'd have had to dip into my onboard ammo box.
 My stock sock and vest still held scatter-shot rounds though.
-Plus another couple full loads for my 38 beyond the five rounds I also inserted there at this time, before slipping the pistol, safety-on, into a pants pocket.
+Plus another couple full loads for my 38, beyond the five rounds I also loaded there at this time, before slipping the pistol, safety-on, into a pants pocket.

-I pulled back onto the road and headed back to where I'd left those posse members scattered behind me.
+I returned to the road and headed back to where I'd left those posse members scattered behind me.

 I came again to the straightaway where I'd left them, and there they were.
 They'd made surprising progress at getting themselves back on the road again.
 Except of course for the car still on its top.

-I immediately turned on my siren as I sighted them.
+I immediately turned on my siren as I sighted them anew.
 For I wanted to make sure they saw me coming.
 I wasn't going very fast as I entered the straight though.

 The two cars already on the road took off wheels a spinning straight at me, leaving some of their ride-alongs stranded on the side of the road with the remaining vehicle.

-No way they'd fall for the same 360 spins again.
-Oh yeah, they'd scatter for self-preservation-- but not in a sheer uncontrolled panic like before.
+I figured there was no way they'd fall for the same 360 spins again.
+Oh yeah: they'd scatter for self-preservation; but not in a sheer uncontrolled panic, like before.

-It was somewhat comical.
-Both cars stayed in the same lane, one behind the other.
+What they did do was somewhat comical: both cars stayed in the same lane, one behind the other.
 I guess the second driver wanted a buffer between me and him.

-I swerved over in the same lane they were coming at me in, floored Shadow's normal throttle (the nitro would have been overkill here, plus I couldn't have handled the wheel properly) then leaned over and yanked the chain on my passenger side flare.
-Then I immediately switched hands on the steering wheel, swerved back to the right about half a lane width, and pulled first one and then the other of the flares on my driver's side.
+I swerved over into the same lane they were coming at me in, floored Shadow's normal throttle (the nitro would have been overkill here, plus I couldn't have handled the wheel properly), then leaned over and yanked the chain on my passenger side flare.
+Then I immediately switched hands on the steering wheel, swerved back to the right about half a lane width, and pulled first one and then the other of the flares attached to my driver's side.

 Wow!
 Quite a few sparks flew in my windows from all that!
 But the driver's side was the worst.
-The sparks stung the skin, and I instinctively tried batting some spots afterwards to prevent a fire erupting inside the car.
+The sparks burned my exposed skin where they landed, and I instinctively batted at some spots afterwards to prevent a fire erupting inside the car, or on my person.

-The sudden unexpected actions on my part had the desired effect.
-My attackers saw me swerve over as if to ram them and suddenly accelerate tremendously-- then beheld something like a small rocket fire at them from my passenger side.
-On the heels of that they saw me swerve back a bit as I aimed at them, and fired in quick succession two more rocket-like things from my driver's side.
+My actions had the desired effect.
+My attackers saw me swerve over as if to ram them, and suddenly accelerate tremendously-- then beheld something like a small rocket fire at them from my passenger side.
+On the heels of that, they saw me swerve back a bit to better aim at them, and fire in quick succession two more rocket-like things from my driver's side.

 (Note I couldn't have done this with my flare pistol, as it was a single shot I'd have been forced to reload manually while driving.)